All Episodes

 Defense attorneys, they're really good.

-Third degree murder, which he was charged with is reckless or negligent behavior.
+Third-degree murder, which he was charged with, is reckless or negligent behavior.

-Well, that's where the argument will come in on the and the tape will be evidence uh A through Z. And I believe that thing will be played fast, it will be played slow, it will be still stored, it will be put all over the place in every imaginable way.
+Well, that's where the argument will come in on the, and the tape will be evidence A through Z.

-I read earlier the comments of the attorney general barr.
+I read earlier the comments of the Attorney General Barr.

-Uh, this one officer now has been arrested.
+This one officer now has been arrested.

 The FBI, the Department of Justice are already well into an investigation as to the very sad and the very tragic death in Minnesota of George Floyd.

-I have asked for this investigation to be expedited and greatly appreciate all the work done by local law enforcement, local feds, attorney general barr said they're working together.
+I have asked for this investigation to be expedited and greatly appreciate all the work done by local law enforcement.

 My heart goes out to George's family and friends, and justice will be served.